Behaviourism vs Constructivism: A Teacher's Guide

 It works brilliantly for establishing routines and behaviour.
 You want children to hang their coats on entry, line up quietly, and put hands up before speaking.
 These are habits you want automatic.
 Behaviourist methods are efficient here.
 You model the behaviour, praise children who do it correctly, and after a few weeks it becomes the default.
 Trying to help children "discover" why lining up matters through investigation is wasteful.
 You just need the behaviour established so learning time isn't disrupted.

 It works for foundational skills that require automaticity.
-Number bonds, phonetically regular words, basic facts, times tables, spelling patterns.
-These form the bedrock on which more complex thinking rests.
-A child who has to consciously decode every letter in "that" can't pay attention to meaning.
-Practise, feedback, and repetition until the skill is automatic, is behaviourism at its most useful.
-The National Curriculum's emphasis on phonics (particularly for EYFS and Key Stage 1) reflects this.
-Pavlov's work on habit formation has more explanatory power here than Piaget's.
+Number bonds, phonetically regular words, basic facts, times tables and spelling patterns form the bedrock for more complex thinking.
+A child who has to consciously decode every letter in "that" cannot easily attend to meaning.
+Practice, feedback and repetition are useful here, but phonics and decoding claims should be grounded in reading guidance rather than stretched from Pavlov or Piaget.

 Explicit structure aids learners needing it.
 Learners with autism, ADHD, or language difficulties often respond well to clear rules and feedback.
 What feels restrictive to some, helps learners whose processing feels chaotic.
 Skinner's (1953) principles work for learners who don't naturally grasp patterns.